Skip to Content

 • Cannot label, archive, or send

-• Can still send reports to you via send_email_to_user
+• Can still send reports to you (since that only goes to your inbox)

 Best for: